SETL-Framework/setl/README.md

 class DatasetFactory2(spark: SparkSession) extends Factory[Dataset[Product2]] {

   @Delivery
-  var ds: Dataset[Product1] = _  // p2 should be produced by DatasetFactory, pipeline will handle the data transfer var output: Dataset[Product2] = _
+  var ds: Dataset[Product1] = _  // ds should be produced by DatasetFactory, pipeline will handle the data transfer var output: Dataset[Product2] = _
   override def read(): this.type = this
   override def process(): this.type = {